Kitz ADSL Broadband Information

 The most important difference is that the maximum speed that you will be able to get will be "rate adaptive".

-What is the DSLMAX product set?
+What is the ADSL MAX product set?

 Product Old Contention Ratio equivalent DownStream Speed UpStream Speed